 Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including: sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.

-Further information on the signs that someone may be a victim of modern slavery, the support available to victims and how to refer them to the NRM is available in Statutory Guidance.
-Modern slavery: how to identify and support victims - GOV.UK
+Further information on the signs that someone may be a victim of modern slavery, the support available to victims and how to refer them to the NRM is available in the statutory guidance document 'Modern slavery: how to identify and support victims' (click here).